Cecilia Banu: Life

-Cecilia Bakaleishchik was born in a Jewish family in Lyubech, Chernigov province, in Ukraine in 1911.
-She graduated from the University of Kyiv with a degree in Iranian Studies.
+Cecilia Bakaleyshchik was born in 1911 in a Jewish family in Lyubech, Chernigov Governorate, in the Russian Empire (now in Ukraine).
+She graduated from the University of Kiev with a degree in Iranian Studies.
 Among Persians, she became known as Selsela banu, or Cecilia Banu, which then became her nom de plume.

-Cecilia moved to Samarkand at the age of eighteen, where she met Abolqasem Lahouti, a Soviet litterateur of Iranian origin, who was a professor of classical Persian literature there and a correspondent for Pravda and Izvestia.
+Cecilia moved to Samarkand at the age of eighteen, where she met Abulqosim Lohuti, a Soviet litterateur of Iranian origin, who was a professor of classical Persian literature there and a correspondent for Pravda and Izvestia.
 They married when she was 19 or 20 years old.
 They had a daughter, Leili, who became an Iranologist; their older son, Dalir, a philologist, philosopher and translator; and their younger son, Giv, a journalist and translator.
-Their granddaughter Maya Lahuti was an art restorer, and their grandson Felix Lahuti was a composer.
+Their granddaughter Maya was an art restorer, and their grandson Felix was a composer.

-Lahouti and Banu initially lived in his one-bedroom apartment in Moscow.
+Lohuti and Banu initially lived in his one-bedroom apartment in Moscow.
 After the birth of their first two children, it became difficult to manage in the small flat.
-When, in 1934, Lahouti was made executive secretary of the Union of Soviet Writers, they were offered a larger apartment.
+When, in 1934, Lohuti was made executive secretary of the Union of Soviet Writers, they were offered a larger apartment.
 Fierce opposition from residents being evicted prevented them from taking up the property.
-Lahouti wrote in some anguish to Molotov that he was unable to concentrate on the work assigned to him by the State, and that his family was falling ill.
+Lohuti wrote in some anguish to Molotov that he was unable to concentrate on the work assigned to him by the State, and that his family was falling ill.
 It took a year and Stalin's intervention for a larger flat to be granted.
 By 1937, they were able to obtain more spacious accommodation.

 However, by the time she began her monumental translation of the Shahnameh, Banu and her family were living in relative poverty in Ivanovka, near Moscow.
 These were troubled years politically, but in the midst of artistically inclined neighbours, they were able to find the tranquility required for work.

 She became one of the founding members of the Union of Soviet Writers in 1934, on Maxim Gorky's recommendation.
 She was named as an Honored Cultural Worker of Tajik SSR.

-Cecilia Banu died in Moscow on 11 January 1998.
+Cecilia Banu died in Moscow on 11 January 1998 at the age of 89; her husband died much sooner at the age of 69 due to his ailing health.